Jai2501/Tutorial2/Tutorial2.md

   - Purpose: Pulls an image from a registry.
   - No major flags commonly used.
-  - Example: `docker pull ubuntu`
+  - Example: `docker pull node`
-  - Explanation: Pulls the latest Ubuntu image from Docker Hub.
+  - Explanation: Pulls the latest Node.js image from Docker Hub.

 - `docker build`